1. What is the Belmont Report?

 2. What is the basis for exemption?

 There are number of clearly specified exempt categories for human-subject research.
-These are listed in the TAMIU IRB Policy and Procedure Manual under the heading “Categories Exempt From Full IRB Review.”
+These are listed on the Office of Human Research Protections website: https://www.hhs.gov/ohrp/regulations-and-policy/decision-charts/index.html.
 However all exempt protocols must still be submitted to the IRB.

 1. Is it always necessary to furnish an informed consent document to participants in a study?